 TURNING TRASH TO TREASURE

 Kristine Franklin says anybody can do what she has done to transform her outer Melbourne home into a design showcase.
-But not everyone has her amazing eye for detail and ability to turn trash into treasure.
+But not everyone has her eye for detail

 For as long as she can remember, events manager Kristine Franklin has loved decorating and rearranging furniture.
 By the age of 18 she had compiled a scrapbook packed with magazine cuttings as an aide-memoire for how her dream home would look.
 And when she and her husband, Luke, bought that home, or at least a modest first home buyer’s version of it on Melbourne’s north-eastern outskirts, she was finally able to start translating her plans into reality.